MobileChromeApps/mobile-chrome-apps/plugins/chrome.alarms/README.md

 ### Android

-You have to manually make the theme translucent in AndroidManifest.xml by changing `"Theme.Black.NoTitleBar"` to `"Theme.Translucent"` inside your `<activity>` tag.
+You have to manually change the theme to translucent in `platforms/android/AndroidManifest.xml` by changing `"Theme.Black.NoTitleBar"` to `"Theme.Translucent"` inside your `<activity>` tag.

 ## Reference